Last verified: 17 days ago

 Capsimax

-Also known as: capsaicinoids, capsicum extract, CAPs, capsaicin beadlets, OmniActive capsaicinoids
+Also known as: capsaicinoids, capsicum extract, CAPs, capsaicin beadlets, microencapsulated capsaicinoids

 What the Science Says

-Capsimax is a microencapsulated form of capsaicinoids — the active compounds in hot peppers — designed to reduce the stomach irritation that raw capsaicin causes.
-The encapsulation allows the capsaicinoids to be released further down the digestive tract.
-In small clinical studies, it showed modest increases in blood markers of fat breakdown (free fatty acids and glycerol) compared to placebo, and a 12-week trial examined its effects on body composition and appetite in overweight adults.
-Animal research suggests it may also influence fat cell development, though this has not been confirmed in humans.
+Capsimax is a microencapsulated form of capsaicinoids — the active compounds in hot peppers — designed to deliver benefits without the stomach irritation of raw capsaicin.
+Early research suggests it may modestly increase free fatty acids and glycerol in the blood (markers of fat breakdown), particularly around exercise.
+A 12-week clinical trial examined its effects on body composition and appetite in overweight adults, and animal studies suggest it may influence fat cell development, though human evidence remains limited.

 What It Doesn't Do